Strategies for Promoting Workplace Wellness

 More Than Morale

 To start us off, it’s important to define what “workplace wellness” is exactly.
 Traditionally, people tend to think of “wellness” as a person’s physical health.
 While this is a crucial component, it’s not the full picture.
-That’s why workplace wellness programs need to go beyond just safety and healthcare to support employees in all aspects of their lives.
+Workplace wellness initiatives need to go beyond just safety and health care to support employees in all aspects of their lives, fostering a culture that promotes both physical and employee mental health.

 In a nutshell, you can think of workplace wellness as consisting of six areas of someone’s life, including: